garretttautkus/IS565_Creation/README.md

 If the script is not run as root, it displays an error message and exits with an exit code of 1, indicating an unsuccessful execution.

+# Function to change all passwords
+This script function, unlike the other functionalities, will change all passwords at once without having to specify each user individually or loop through.

 # Function to change a user's password
 ```
 change_password() {